Gurmeetkataria/Web-Engineering/01-ApnaCollege/Day-08/01-Notes.md

   transform: scale(1.05);
   box-shadow: 0 8px 20px rgba(0, 0, 0, 0.2);
 }
-Great for making UI/UX more interactive and attractive.

 10. Position Property
 Position in CSS defines how an element is placed in the document layout.